jsohlendorff/continuous_time_LTMLE/simulation_study/simulation_mechanism.typ

 and then visited the doctor, or visited the doctor first and then had a stroke.

 When the static intervention is applied, we put $treat(k) = 1$ for each $k = 1, dots, K$.
-It is not too difficult to see that the likelihood factorizes corresponding to the intervention that we are interested in (see e.g., Theorem II.7.1 of Andersen et al., 1993).
+It is not too difficult to see that the likelihood factorizes as in #cite(<rytgaardContinuoustimeTargetedMinimum2022>, form: "prose") corresponding to the intervention that we are interested in (see e.g., Theorem II.7.1 of #cite(<andersenStatisticalModelsBased1993>, form: "prose")).

 //\eqn{Δ(k) = \arg\min_x Sₓ(k)}
 //\eqn{T(k) = T(k-1) + S_{Δ(k)}(k)}